 - 4 oz low-fat cream cheese

-- 1 tbsp liquid honey
+- 1 tablespoon liquid honey

-- 1 tsp lemon zest
+- 1 teaspoon lemon zest

-- 1/2 cup hot-smoked salmon pieces
+- ½ cup hot-smoked salmon pieces

-- 1/2 loaf baguette, sliced (12 slices) *gluten-free if necessary)
+- ½ loaf baguette, sliced (12 slices) *gluten-free if necessary)

-- 1 tbsp extra-virgin olive oil
+- 1 tablespoon olive oil extra virgin

 - fresh dill, for garnish

-Beat goat cheese, cream cheese, honey and lemon zest until well combined.
+- Beat goat cheese, cream cheese, honey and lemon zest until well combined.

-Brush baguette slices with olive oil.
+- Brush baguette slices with olive oil.
 Toast in 375°F oven for 7-8 minutes, turning once half way through.

-Top slices with a smear of whipped goat cheese, and add a few pieces of smoked salmon.
+- Top slices with a smear of whipped goat cheese, and add a few pieces of smoked salmon.
 Garnish with fresh dill.
 Serve immediately.